Apache Kafka

 Apache Kafka is massively scalable because it allows data to be distributed across multiple servers, and it’s extremely fast because it decouples data streams, which results in low latency.
 It can also distribute and replicate partitions across many servers, which protects against server failure.

-How Apache Kafka Works
+How Apache Kafka works

 At a high level, Apache Kafka allows you to publish and subscribe to streams of records, store these streams in the order they were created, and process these streams in real time.